Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

 --------------

 The Industrial Digital In 4 Bricklet is connected in parallel to the doorbell.
-You can see the set-up in the next picture.
+You can see the setup in the next picture.
 The big blue and black wire are the original installed doorbell triggering wires.
 We have connected a smaller red and black wire in parallel to the doorbell which are connected to the first input port of the Industrial Digital In 4 Bricklet.